fnclovers/Minimal-AlphaZero/README.md

 This minimal MuZero implementation provides a solid foundation for exploring and understanding one of the most advanced reinforcement learning algorithms.
 It's designed to be accessible yet extendable, making it an ideal starting point for your experiments with AI in gaming.

 We encourage you to dive into the code, experiment with adding your own games, and contribute to this exciting area of AI research.

+## Contributing

+Contributions to improve this implementation or extend it to new environments are welcome.
+Please submit pull requests with any proposed changes or enhancements.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.